 NYU Campus Directions and Transportation

 Directions to campus by plane, train, and automobile and the campus map are both online.
 NYUSPS High School Academy courses are held at the NYUSPS Building on 7 East 12th Street, which is located between 5th and 6th Avenues.
-Students who choose to live on campus will be staying at Founders Hall just blocks away from class on 12th Street between 3rd and 4th Avenues.
+Students who choose to live on campus will be staying at Palladium Hall just blocks away from class on 14th Street between 3rd and Irving Pl.